Every spring, the Career Development Center holds a workshop called "Planning Your Summer: Housing and Budget." View the workshop presentation.

 - Speak with family, friends and classmates about housing in a particular area.
 You may be able to arrange very affordable, if not free, housing with family or friends.

-- Get advice from an alumna mentor living or working in a particular area through Career Network.
+- Get advice from an alumna mentor living or working in a particular area through the Career Directory.

-- Check to see if housing is available through the MHC Alumnae Association’s Alumnae Stay Program (access through Career Network)
+- Check to see if housing is available through the MHC Alumnae Association’s Alumnae Stay Program (access through Career Directory)

 - Try area college/university residential offices